 b) When should you receive your Form 16?

 You should receive your Form 16 latest by May 31 of the subsequent year.
 For eg. Form 16 for FY 2019-20 should be received the latest by May 31, 2020

 c) Is your tax-return replica of your Form 16?

-It’s incorrect when you think that you have to only copy paste the stuff from your Form 16 into your tax return.
-If you have earned any income during the year which has not been reported to your employer (eg bank interest), certainly the same will not be reflected in your Form 16 but should form part of your tax return.
+You don’t have to just copy paste stuff from your Form 16 into your tax return.
+If you have earned any income during the year which has not been reported to your employer (eg. bank interest), certainly the same will not be reflected in your Form 16 but should form a part of your tax return.
 Similarly, you may have made certain tax saving investments at the end of the year (in March) which would not be reflected in your Form 16.
 Benefit of the same can be availed in the tax return even if not reflected in your Form 16.

 d) Is there a need to submit your Form 16 at any point of time along with your tax return?